api-platform/docs/schema-generator/configuration.md

 In such case, no mutator method will be generated.

-## Making a Property Write Only
+## Making a Property Write-Only

-A property can be marked write only with the following configuration:
+A property can be marked write-only with the following configuration:

 ```yaml
     Person: